Leadership Team

 Carla Friend holds a Masters Degree in Music Education from NYU and a Bachelors Degree in Music Education from Ithaca College.
 She discovered her Jewish identity through music and started Tkiya to help others do the same.
 Carla is a 2018 recipient of the Young Pioneers Award from the Jewish Education Project , a 2019 recipient of 36 Under 36 from the Jewish Week, was in UpStart Venture Accelerator’s Cohort 11, is on the board of JPro New York, and was just accepted to the newest cohort of the Institute for Executive Jewish Leadership.
 She is also a JKids Radio artist and the host of a new show on JKids Radio called Tkiya Town.
 Check out Carla’s new album of family-friendly Jewish music, Challalalalah!

-Hannah Gundersheim (she/her) - Education Director
+Hannah Gundersheim (she/her) - Program Director

 Hannah is a songleader and Jewish educator based in Manhattan.
 Hannah grew up immersed in musical theatre and Jewish community, and began songleading as a way to combine the two worlds into one!
 She went on to receive a BFA in Music Theatre from The Hartt School while also songleading in multiple Jewish communities across greater Hartford.
 Hannah is thrilled to be a part of Tkiya’s full-time team, her role allowing her to bring Jewish music into the lives of so many young people while also empowering teachers to do the same!
 Outside of Tkiya, you can find Hannah writing and performing original music, and spending time with her friends.

-Morgan Zweibel (she/her) - Lead Teacher (New York City)
+Morgan Zweibel (she/her) - Education Coordinator

 Morgan is an educator and performer based in Manhattan.
 Growing up on Long Island, she was surrounded by Jewish culture and specifically enjoyed the sense of community Jewish tradition and holidays cultivated.
 After graduating with a BFA from The Hartt School, she moved to NYC and started a Moishe House with her roommate, Hannah, another wonderful Tkiya educator!
 Morgan has loved working with kids for as long as she can remember.
 Combining her passion for working with children and her passion for the arts has always been a dream of hers, and she has loved getting to fulfill that through Tkiya.
 She is thrilled to continue to make music with children across the city!